Setting up SSL certificates from Self Service Portal

 The client application maintains stores of CA certificates representing various Trusted Root Certification Authority.

-Unless explicitly trusted, the client application checks if the server certificate is signed by a Trusted Root CA.
+Unless explicitly trusted, the client application checks if a Trusted Root CA signs the server certificate.

-Post verification the client proceeds with normal HTTP Protocol, but the communication is encrypted based on the parameters agreed during the SSL handshake, and the server certificate.
-The communication is thus opaque and cannot be inspected or modified by a third-party.
+Post verification, the client proceeds with normal HTTP Protocol, but the communication is encrypted based on the parameters agreed upon during the SSL handshake and the server certificate.
+Thus, the communication is opaque and cannot be inspected or modified by a third party.

 For handling HTTPS traffic, it must additionally perform SSL Termination.